Arian-Az/Arian-Az/README.md

 - 👋 Hi, I’m Arian :)
 - 📚 I’m currently a student at Shahid Bahonar University of Kerman (Computer Engineering)
-- 🌱 I started learning programming since i was 13 and now im'm learning and working much more!
+- 🌱 I started learning programming since i was 13 and now i'm learning and working much more!
 - 📫 You can contact me here or on <a href="https://www.linkedin.com/in/arian-az">LinkedIn</a>.

 <!---